What's Left?

 The new stadium is planned to be north of the Hops' current home, replacing Recreational Fields 4-6.

-It's not a game of musical chairs if you add a chair but in the California League, the Rancho Cucamonga Quakes have done just that.
-The team extended the lease of their current stadium and negotiated fulfillment of the MLB facility requirements there, while at the same time agreeing to move to a stadium being built as part of the 200-acre Ontario Regional Recreation Complex.
+It's not a game of musical chairs if you add a chair and in the California League, the Rancho Cucamonga Quakes have done just that.
+The team extended the lease of their current stadium and negotiated fulfillment of the MLB facility requirements there, while at the same time agreeing to move to a ballpark being built as part of the 200-acre Ontario Regional Recreation Complex.
 Although not officially announced, the Inland Empire 66ers will move to The Epicenter — one of the best stadium names in baseball — when the REBRANDED QUAKES relocate just six miles away.

 The RICHMOND FLYING SQUIRRELS have to be the most patient team in minor league baseball, waiting 15 years for a new stadium without (publicly, at least) threatening to move.
 The city selected a developer for a 67-acre mixed-use development in 2022 but the deal fell through, potentially forcing the Eastern League team to move.
 Under deadline pressure from MLB, Gilbane was named the developer in July 2024.
 The global builder with over 150-years of experience committed to constructing a new ballpark by 2026.